samplchallenges/SAMPL8/README.md

 The GDCC challenge focuses on binding of two Gibb Deep Cavity Cavitand (GDCC) hosts (related to the familiar OctaAcid) to five guests.
 Binding has been experimentally characterized and these compounds form the basis of this challenge, as detailed [in this repository](host_guest/GDCC/README.md).

 **Deadline**: The deadline for GDCC submissions was Feb.
-4, 2021.
+21, 2021 (updated from Feb.
+4, 2021).
 [The submission format is available](https://github.com/samplchallenges/SAMPL8/blob/master/host_guest/GDCC/GDCC_submissions.txt).
 Additionally, [SAMPL8 GDCC predictions may be submitted here](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-GDCC).
+Challenge is closed and experimental results/data is available [available here](https://github.com/samplechallenges/SAMPL8/blob/master/host_guest/Analysis/ExperimentalMeasurements/Final-Data-Table-031621-SAMPL8.docx)

 ### The GSK physical properties challenges